Borrower defense to repayment: How to get your student loans forgiven

 Who qualifies for borrower defense?

-Anyone who feels that they were misled by their school can apply for borrower defense to repayment.
-This misrepresentation could involve something school officials did or failed to do.
+Anyone who feels their school misled them can apply for borrower defense to repayment.
 However, this form of debt relief is only for those with a qualifying federal Direct student loan, which includes:

 - Direct Subsidized Loans.